vuelidate/vuelidate/packages/docs/src/custom_validators.md

 ## Extra parameters

-If your validator needs to provide parameters, you can simply create a higher order function that returns the actual validator, like in `between` builtin validator.
+If your validator needs to provide parameters, you can simply create a higher order function that returns the actual validator.
+This works great for simple validation cases:

 ```js
 import { helpers } from '@vuelidate/validators'